SoftwearDevelopment/openvpn_autoconf/readme.md

 * Systemd support
 * Better support for managing the keys externally
 * Support for using encrypted (password protected) keys
+* Detect that the platform's/installed openvpn is current and don't complain.
+* Allow using preexisting pki/ directories

 # LICENSE